 To be clear, I’m not suggesting that you go with your gut instead of actually looking at the data, but background knowledge about the type of data being presented is useful as a first pass filtering mechanism to see if any red flags go up.
 It is also one of the reasons why it is important to be knowledgeable in a particular scientific field when trying to assess that literature.
 Knowing what the data sets for a given topic typically look like helps you to spot shoddy statistics.

 In cases where you can’t intuit or easily look up the distribution, ranges become really important.
 If, for example, someone tells you that the mean for something is 100, that isn’t very useful without out also knowing something about the distribution of data around that mean.
 Standard deviations and variances are generally really useful for that purpose, but for checking normality, the range is far more valuable, because it gives you the highest and lowest values.
 Suppose, for example, that you were told not only that the mean was 100, but also that lowest value was 10 and that the highest value was 110 (i.e., the range was 10–110).
 That tells you something very useful about the data, because it tells you that the data has a long left tail (i.e., it is left-skewed), which also tells you that the mean might be misleading and is not capturing the central tendency particularly well.

 There are several key things to take away from this post.
-First, people often report averages (means), but it is often inappropriate to do so, and you should be cautious of them.
-Means are generally most informative as a measure of central tendency when the data are fairly close to a normal distribution, and when the data sets are skewed, you need to use medians, not means.
+First, people often report averages (means), but it is often misleading to do so, and you should be cautious of them.
+Means are generally most informative as a measure of central tendency when the data are fairly close to a normal distribution, and when the data sets are skewed, you often should use medians, not means.
 As a result, when someone presents you with a mean, you should think about the distribution of the data and look at other pieces of information such as the range.

-As a fun concluding exercise, I want you to evaluate two claims:
+As a fun concluding exercise, I want you to evaluate two technically true claims:

 Claim 1: The average number of followers per Twitter account is 208.